 Close to the 30 minute mark, the order finally arrived and it was visually pleasing !
 My stomach gave a hearty rumble at the beautiful sight of wings coated in Buffalo sauce, and sprinkled over with Garlic Parmesan.
 I tucked into the latter first.
 It was fragrant with garlic and cheese, but I was disappointed once I took a bite.
 Fragrance seemed to be all it had, as the chicken was tasteless and oily.

 I was holding in imaginary tears at this point.
 My long wait and drive through traffic!
 Maybe the Buffalo wings would fare better.

 WRONG again!
-It had an overwhelmingly sour taste like vinegar, and the flavour was unpleasant.
+It had an overwhelmingly sour taste (yes, I know vinegar is the base but this was too sour), and the flavour was unpleasant.
 I’ve had American-style wings in Los Angeles (Buffalo Wild Wings – link here), and they definitely didn’t taste like this.
 At that point I was just really disappointed but I tried my best to finish it anyway because hey, it wasn’t cheap and I don’t like wasting food.
 Even so, I couldn’t finish all six because it was so greasy, the oil stuck down my throat.
 This coming from a girl who can polish off like 10 Korean-fried chicken wings in one go.

 To their credit, the onion rings and ranch dip was good, but… aren’t you specialising in chicken wings?

 Maybe I got there on a bad day and the quality of the food + service time was bad.
 I really wanted it to be good, and left sorely disappointed.
 All in all, I’d give them a 9/10 for service, but just a 2/10 for food.
 Sorry, guys.
 Better luck next time.
 I don’t think I would drive all the way to the Curve to have you again – I’ll stick to my 4Fingers.